-- As soon as you don't pay for support, you can't blame anyone for lack of responses - There are plenty of reasons some software doesn't work usage/data author didn't expect, unsupported version of operating system, author's mistake, user's mistake, ... - Authors wish their software to be useful constructive feedback, reporting bugs and wishes is welcomed, but it must be provided in the way useful for the developer - Imagine you should answer which information do you need? - Try to find the best place to ask your question specific forum for particular distribution or software use to be the best option - Learning command line is like learning foreign language...
+- As soon as you don't pay for support, you can't blame anyone for lack of responses - There are plenty of reasons some software doesn't work usage/data author didn't expect, unsupported version of operating system, author's mistake, user's mistake, ... - Authors wish their software to be useful constructive feedback, reporting bugs and wishes is welcomed, but it must be provided in the way useful for the developer - Imagine you should answer which information do you need? - Try to find the best place to ask your question specific forum for particular distribution or software use to be the best option - Learning command line is like learning foreign language... - Reading documentation is not wasting of time!

-Main general fora
+Main general fora I